+3 years

-Computer equipment and grant software 3 years Office equipment 4 years
+4 years

-Leasehold improvements Over the term of the lease
+Over the term of the lease

-Website 3 years
+3 years

-The Foundation changed its useful life for website which has been recorded as a change in accounting estimate and therefore applied prospectively.
+In the prior year, the Foundation changed its useful life for website which has been recorded as a change in accounting estimate and therefore applied prospectively.

 The Foundation performs impairment testing on tangible capital assets whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 The carrying value of tangible capital assets may not be recoverable if the carrying amount exceeds the sum of the undiscounted future cash flows from their use and disposal.
 Impairment is measured as the amount by which the asset's carrying amount exceeds its fair value.
-Any impairment is included in operations for the vear.
+Any impairment is included in operations for the year.